 7. Make life easy for yourself!

 Save common hashtags for your business on your smartphone using the standard notes app (most smartphones have one).

 It makes it so much easier to prepare your hashtags and post them easily and consistently every time.

 8. Brand your hashtags

-Don't forget to add your brand name as one of the hashtags, and remember to use 4-5 core hashtags that describe your business - use them every time.
+Don't forget to add your brand name as one of the hashtags.
+Aim to use 4-5 core hashtags that describe your business - use them every time.

 9. Caption your images and videos